 Scroll to the right to view the full chart.
 Click any heading to sort.

 Portable products *NOT* to buy

 - Any “bedside sleeper” (bed with 3 sides)

 - Any product with a “memory foam” mattress

 - Baby Delight Snuggle Nest Dream Portable Infant Sleeper

 - Munchkin Brica Fold N’ Go Travel Bassinet (unethical advertising as a bassinet)

 List not exhaustive.

-These products pose risks of suffocation, rebreathing of CO2, positional asphyxia, and reduced hypoxic arousal response.
-Read more here.
+These products pose risks of suffocation, rebreathing of CO2, and positional asphyxia.

 Bassinet vs Pack ‘n Play: Which has better bells and whistles?